UTK Environmental Health & Safety Policy GS-025

 Accident Reporting Procedure

-All accidents involving an Alternative/Off-Road Vehicle will be reported immediately to the University of Tennessee Police Department and the department to which the vehicle belongs.
+All accidents involving an Alternative Vehicle will be reported immediately to the University of Tennessee Police Department 865-984-3114 and the department to which the vehicle belongs.

 Training and Recordkeeping

-Contractors shall assure that their employees are qualified to operate their alternative vehicles on campus streets
+Contractors shall assure that their employees are trained and qualified to operate their alternative vehicles on campus streets in accordance with this document’s General Requirements.
+They shall inform their employees of the provisions in this policy.

 Refresher training may be required for individuals who have demonstrated poor skills, either by a history of accidents, observed violation of this policy or subject to enforcement action while operating an alternative vehicle.